romanejaquez/responsive-ui-flutter-workshop/step_07/instructions.md

 // TODO: Step #4 - wrap the Padding widget enclosing the
 // FlutterAirFlightInfo widget inside a LayoutBuilder
-// so we can extract the constraints
+// so the constraints can be extracted

 // ... rest of the code omitted for brevity